thund3rsh0ck/simple-django-file-server/README.md

 Make sure you can serve on port 40 and 443 on your server, then run:
 `certbox --nginx`

+Now, certbox has made some changes to the /etc/nginx/nginx.conf file.. let's make some changes accordingly as well.

+You need to comment out the ``root /usr/share/nginx/html;`` line by adding a # infront of it.

+Let's delete the file we placed earlier since the certbot is now managing our server:

+`rm /etc/nginx/sites-enabled/DMZ_nginx.conf`

+Let's copy the two new files into the correct directories to route nginx to uWSGI correctly:

+`cp upstream_django.conf /etc/nginx/conf.d/`

+`cp DMZ_PROD.conf /etc/nginx/default.d/`

 # Credits:

 Used some ideas from https://github.com/kindkaktus/django-file-server, except that one is 2 years old and uses an outdated Django version.